 In addition to permits, there may be specific regulations on the size and type of enclosure necessary to keep a snapping turtle as a pet.
 Some states also limit the number of snapping turtles that can be kept per household and require regular inspections by authorities to ensure proper care.
 It is essential to research and follow all applicable laws and regulations to avoid penalties and ensure the welfare of the snapping turtle.

-Recommended Reading: Why Do Turtles Hide In Their Shells?
+Recommended Reading: How Long Do Turtles Hibernate?

 Alternative pet options for those interested in snapping turtles